Haoming99/DiffGrasp/README.md

 # DiffGrasp Manual
 This repository contains the implementation of our paper DiffGrasp: Diffusion-based 3D Shape Completion for Robotic Grasping.

-The methods of our paper are mainly implemented in DiffGrasp/Completion/diff_models.
+The shape completion methods of our paper are mainly implemented in DiffGrasp/Completion/diff_models.
+The real world grasping experiment of our paper are mainly implemented in DiffGrasp/main_gpd_diff_.py and DiffGrasp/main_gpd_diff_gazebo.

 ## Environment setup